(first posted 7/17/2016)

 Then I sat in it and it was déjà vu all over again.
 I may be over using that phrase but I loved Yogi Berra.

-Like the 1957 single headlight Chrysler 4 door hardtop that was the first car I legally drove on the road, my butt was almost on the floor, my feet seemed to be just a few inches lower than my head, and the whole back of the car seemed to rise up behind me.
+Like the 1957 single headlight Chrysler 4 door hardtop that was the first car I legally drove on the road, my butt was almost on the floor, my feet seemed to be just a few inches lower than my head, and the whole back half of the car seemed to rise up behind me.
 Even the doors had that familiar hollow, metallic, low quality sound when I closed them.
 Not a good sign.

 There’s no way this 1995 Eagle Vision is anything like that old 1957 Chrysler, but these thoughts would stay with me as long as we had that car.
 The mind is a funny thing.